Effigy mound: Origin theories

 The Ho-Chunk suggest that effigy mounds were used as places of refuge as well as burial.
 Some archaeologists today believe that the mounds were built by particular clans or groups to honor their representative animal.
-Some believe that the animal shape is the clan or extended family of the person or person's buried in the mound.
+Some believe that the animal shape is the clan or extended family of the person or persons buried in the mound.
 Others believe that the mounds were burial sites for everyday people, while still others believe that the depicted animal might be somehow responsible for transitioning the deceased into the next world.
 The mounds may also indicate hunting and gathering territories of different groups.
 Other evidence suggests that effigy mounds were used for all manner of rites and ceremonies, from birth ceremonies to funeral rites.